UnrealMultiple/TShockPlugin/journeyUnlock/README.en.md

-# JourneyunLock unlock travel items
+# JourneyUnlock unlocks travel items

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: MaxThegreat99, Liver Emperor Xien Sinicization
+- Author: Maxthegreat99, localization of Gan Di Xi En
 - - 出处: [github](https://github.com/Maxthegreat99/journeyUnlock)
-- Unlock travel items, you can unlock all items with one click
+- Unlock travel items, you can unlock all items with one click.

 ## Update log